 So why did an attorney tell me that I would have to pay X amount of spousal support before we even went to court?
 How did he figure out this amount using all the factors listed above?

-If an attorney gives you an exact number for spousal support, in all likelihood he is using a computer program to determine the exact amount of spousal support payable.
-However, even though using these programs for determining child support are valid, these programs can only be used to determine Temporary Spousal Support not Permanent Spousal Support.
+If an attorney gives you an exact number for spousal support, in all likelihood, he is using a computer program to determine the exact amount of spousal support payable.
+However, even though using these programs for determining child support are valid, these programs can only be used to determine Temporary Spousal Support, not Permanent Spousal Support.

-Temporary Spousal Support: Support that one party pays the other while the divorce proceedings are not finalized and only until final judgment of divorce.
+Temporary Spousal Support: Support that one party pays the other while the divorce proceedings are not finalized and only until the final judgment of divorce.
 Temporary Support is usually only determined by the parties’ current gross incomes alone.